puppetlabs/puppetlabs-selinux_core/README.md

 ### Setup Requirements

-In order to use the selinux module, you must have selinux ruby bindings available on the system.
+In order to use the selinux module, you must have `selinux` ruby bindings available on the system.

-### Beginning with selinux_core
+## Usage

 To set the SELinux context on a file, use the following code:
 ```